-Music can distract certain individuals but can be a great booster for others.
+It may distract certain individuals but music can be a great booster for others.
 If you fall into the latter category, create a playlist of encouraging songs and listen to them when you are feeling less productive.
 If you aren’t allowed headphones at work, you can do this on your walk during your break.

 14. Decorate Your Cubicle

 Consider making your workplace feel like home with your personal decorative touch.
 You spend a lot of your life at work and can make a more relaxing atmosphere so you feel happy at your desk.
 I’m not telling you to turn it into a personal memoir to your loved ones -TOO many picture frames can be a little creepy, but a few key stationary items and plants are fine.

 15. Move Around

 Standing up and moving around helps increase blood-flow to the brain, so if you find yourself getting a bit restless, get up and move around, even if it’s for five minutes.
 If your office allows it try a standing desk, which is said to improve posture and productivity.
 There are also many easy desk exercises you could try to help improve your energy levels.